brucemcpherson/vbaJavaScript/cross.md

 # VBA Project: vbaJavaScript
-This cross reference list for repo (vbaJavaScript) was automatically created on 6/24/2015 12:01:39 PM by VBAGit.For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation")
+This cross reference list for repo (vbaJavaScript) was automatically created on 6/25/2015 10:03:23 AM by VBAGit.For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation")
 You can see [library and dependency information here](dependencies.md)

 ###Below is a cross reference showing which modules and procedures reference which others